jvranish/minimal-web-framework/README.md

 ## Running it:

-My favorite simple webserver (which is what I would recommend for checking out this example) is the built-in python simple webserver.
-(Though any webserver will do)
+My favorite simple webserver (which is what I would recommend for checking out this example) is the built-in python simple webserver (Though any webserver will do).
+You can also check it out via the github pages [for this repo](https://jvranish.github.io/minimal-web-framework/)

 ### For python 3: